Compliance with IAB standards

 Basic principles of counting ad impressions in Yandex:

-- Under the MRC standard, if at least 50% of the banner area is in the active browser window for at least 1 second.
+- An impression counts if it matches the specified viewability parameters under the MRC standard, that is, if at least 50% of the banner area is in the active browser window for at least 1 second.

 - The delivery of an ad and impression tracking link is initiated solely by the user.
 The ad content downloads when the user sends an HTTP request from the browser.